2-group global symmetries, hydrodynamics and holography

 \subsubsection{Quasinormal modes}

-The spectrum of the perturbation can be obtained by solving the linearised perturbation $\delta \CA_a,\delta \CB_{ab}$.
+The spectrum of perturbations can be obtained by solving the linearised perturbation equations for $\delta \CA_a,\delta \CB_{ab}$.
 It turns out that the relevant perturbation for zero-form charge fluctuations only involves $\delta \CA_t,\delta \CA_z$ and $\delta \CA_r$.
 Their linearised equations of motion in the Fourier space $(w,q_z)$ can be written as

-where the last first order equation is becomes the Ward identity for $j^\mu_{cov}$ when evaluated at the boundary.
+where the last first order equation becomes the Ward identity for $j^\mu_{cov}$ when evaluated at the boundary.
 Note that the equation of motion in the radial gauge is almost identical to those found in Maxwell-Chern-Simons theory in asymptotic $AdS_3$ geometry (see e.g. \cite{Chang:2014jna}) up to the form of $f$ and power of $r$.
 Unlike that case, however we study this theory using the usual AdS/CFT boundary conditions.

 To solve this system of equations we consider the gauge invariant mode

 Its equation of motion is best written in the $u = (r_h/r)^2$ coordinate ranging from $u\in [0,1)$, which can be explicitly written as